Lev135/bidirectional-instances/examples/README.md

-This folder contains solution for examples from "Bidirectional type instances" by Koen Pauwels, Georgios Karachalias, Michiel Derhaeg and Tom Schrijvers (https://arxiv.org/pdf/1906.12242.pdf) by means of type families without any new extension.
+This folder contains solution for example from "Bidirectional type instances" by Koen Pauwels, Georgios Karachalias, Michiel Derhaeg and Tom Schrijvers (https://arxiv.org/pdf/1906.12242.pdf) by means of type families without any new extension.

-However, solution for the first example seems too boilerplate.
+However, solution seems too boilerplate.
 It maybe reasonable to realize some extension making this code
 ```haskell
 class {-# BIDIRECTIONAL #-} Show a where